chrishantha/object-pool-benchmarks/README.md

 ## Plotting Charts from the results

 The results from all benchmarks can be visualized using the `create-charts.py` Python script.

+The script is tested only with Python 3.6.
+Please make sure to install seaborn module, which will also install other dependencies

+    python3.6 -m pip install seaborn

 The script must be run inside the `results` directory.